Helena-todd/STrack/README.md

 To facilitate the installation and reproducible usability of STrack, we made a docker version of the package.

+*Note: On this github page, we provided a few images from a timelapse that you can use as test images for STrack.
+In order to find them, scroll up to the top of this page and click on the green "Code" button and on "Download zip".
+The zipped folder that you will download contains a /test_images subfolder, containing cell masks that we obtained by using Omnipose (Kevin J. Cutler et al, 2021, [Omnipose](https://github.com/kevinjohncutler/omnipose.git)).
+You can of course use the segmentation tool of your choice to generate segmentation masks on your own images.*

 ## Here's a user-friendly step-by-step protocol to track cells in your images using STrack:

 ### Step 1: Install the Docker Desktop App